depscloud/deps.cloud/content/en/docs/deploy/config/storage/mysql.md

 ## Using MariaDB

-Compatibility with [MariaDB] has not yet been tested.
+Compatibility with [MariaDB] is not actively tested.
 Since MariaDB claims to be MySQL compatible, there shouldn't be any issues.
-Contributions are welcome!

 ## Using Vitess